cncf/tag-security/assessments/projects/custodian/joint-review.md

 +----------------------+------------------+----------+--------------------------+---------------+--------------------------------+
 ```

-## Hands-on review
+## Hands-on Review

 Although some of the reviewes have previously used c7n in AWS, both as cli and in Lambda, Cloud Custodian did not receive a join hands-on review from TAG-Security.

 ## Roadmap
 The [project roadmap](https://github.com/cloud-custodian/cloud-custodian/projects) is broken out into core roadmap, as well as for individual infrastructure providers using GitHub projects.
-However the maintenance of this roadmap board seems a bit stale since the only In Progress item was last updated Jan 22, 2020.
+However, the maintenance of this roadmap board seems a bit stale since the only In Progress item was last updated Jan 22, 2020.

 _Recommended Project Next Steps_